-- Segregation of duties: The ERMF clearly defines a Three Lines of Defence model - Principal risks faced by Barclays Bank UK Group.
-This list guides the organisation of the risk management function, and the identification, management and reporting of risks. - Risk appetite requirements - Roles and responsibilities for risk management: The ERMF sets out the accountabilities of the Barclays Bank UK Group CEO and other senior managers, as well as Barclays Bank UK PLC committees
+- Segregation of duties: The ERMF defines a Three Lines of Defence model; - Principal risks faced by the Barclays Bank UK Group: This list quides the organisation of the risk management function, and the identification, management and reporting of risks; - Risk appetite requirements: This helps define the level of risk we are willing to undertake in our business; - Roles and responsibilities for risk management: The ERMF sets out the accountabilities of the Barclays Bank UK Group CEO and other senior managers, as well as Barclays Bank UK Group committees.

-The ERMF is complemented by Frameworks, Policies and Standards that are mainly aligned to individual Principal Risks:
+The ERMF is complemented by frameworks, policies and standards that are mainly aligned to individual principal risks:

-- Frameworks cover the management processes for a collection of related activities and define the associated policies used to govern them. - Policies set out principles and other core requirements for the activities of the firm.
-Policies describe "what" must be done. - Standards set out the key control objectives that describe how the requirements set out in the Policy are met, and who needs to carry them out.
+- Frameworks cover the management approach for a collection of related activities and define the associated policies used to govern them; - Policies set out principles and other core requirements for the activities of the Barclays Bank UK Group.
+Policies describe "what" must be done; - Standards set out the key control objectives that describe how the requirements set out in the policy are met, and who needs to carry them out.
 Standards describe "how" controls should be undertaken.